woojinchokimm/simpsonsvolume/README.md

 Step 3: Simpson's disk formation
 Step 4: Final volume calculation

 **Note** This repository only contains the code, not the imaging data.
-The meshes have been made publicly available [here](dx.doi.org/10.6084/m9.figshare.14933463).
+The meshes have been made publicly available here: dx.doi.org/10.6084/m9.figshare.14933463

 ## Installation